In this chapter

 ICDs are living documents.
 Track every change, get sign-off from affected teams, and maintain revision history.
 A single "quick fix" to an interface without updating the ICD causes integration disasters.
 Treat ICD changes like code changes: review, approve, document.

-- Power-On Test: Before anything else, verify power rails come up cleanly.
+- Power-on test: Before anything else, verify power rails come up cleanly.
 Measure voltages, check for shorts, verify sequencing.
-No point testing data if power is broken.
+There is no point testing data if power is broken.

-- Known-Good Baselines: After each successful integration step, save that configuration.
-If the next step breaks, you can roll back to the last working state.
+- Known-good baselines: After each successful integration step, save that configuration.
+If the next step breaks something, you can roll back to the last working state.
 Version control for hardware integration.

-- Stub Out Subsystems: Don't wait for final hardware.
-Use simulators, dev boards, or dummy loads to test interfaces early.
-Replace stubs with real hardware incrementally.
+- Stub out missing subsystems: Don’t wait for final hardware to start integrating.
+Use simulators, dev boards, or dummy loads to exercise interfaces early.
+Replace stubs with real hardware incrementally as it arrives.

-- Integration Checkpoints: Define clear pass/fail criteria at each step.
-Document what works, what doesn't, and what workarounds were needed.
-Lessons learned feed forward.
+- Integration checkpoints: Define clear pass/fail criteria at each step.
+Document what works, what doesn’t, and what workarounds were needed.
+Lessons learned feed forward into the next step.

 Building Without Hardware in Hand